CarlosCapili/Data-Analysis-Portfolio/Python Analysis Projects/Los Angeles Crime Pattern Analysis/README.md

     -  Male -> 54.7%
     -  Female -> 45.3%

-From 2020 to 2025, individuals aged 26+ account for approximately 81% of victims, where 40% are adults (26-40), 30% are middle aged (41-60), and 11% are seniors (61+).
+From 2020 to 2025, individuals in Los Angeles aged 26+ account for approximately 81% of victims, where 40% are adults (26-40), 30% are middle aged (41-60), and 11% are seniors (61+).
 Victims aged 26+ are more likely to be males, while victims who are 25 and under tend to be female.

 ![alt text](https://github.com/CarlosCapili/Data-Analysis-Portfolio/blob/main/Python%20Analysis%20Projects/Los%20Angeles%20Crime%20Pattern%20Analysis/Plots/image.png)

+Victims Grouped By Race:
 The following shows the percentages of victims by race and the number of reported crimes followed by their respective sex percentage breakdown:
   - Hispanic/Latin -> 39.9% -> 285.9k
     - Male -> 49.4%